-RAM(Random Access Memory) is a part of computer’s Main Memory which is directly accessible by CPU.
-RAM is used to Read and Write data into it which is accessed by CPU randomly.
-RAM is volatile in nature, it means if the power goes off, the stored information is lost.
+RAM(Random Access Memory) is a part of the computer’s Main Memory which is directly accessible by the CPU.
+RAM is used to Read and Write data into it which is accessed by the CPU randomly.
+RAM is volatile in nature, which means if the power goes off, the stored information is lost.
 RAM is used to store the data that is currently processed by the CPU.
 Most of the programs and data that are modifiable are stored in RAM.

-Integrated RAM chips are available in two form:
+Integrated RAM chips are available in two forms:

-The block diagram of RAM chip is given below.
+The block diagram of the RAM chip is given below.

 The SRAM memories consist of circuits capable of retaining the stored information as long as the power is applied.
 That means this type of memory requires constant power.
 SRAM memories are used to build Cache Memory.

-SRAM Memory Cell: Static memories(SRAM) are memories that consist of circuits capable of retaining their state as long as power is on.
-Thus this type of memories is called volatile memories.
+Static memories(SRAM) are memories that consist of circuits capable of retaining their state as long as power is on.
+Thus this type of memory is called volatile memory.
 The below figure shows a cell diagram of SRAM.
 A latch is formed by two inverters connected as shown in the figure.
-Two transistors T1 and T2 are used for connecting the latch with two bit lines.
+Two transistors T1 and T2 are used for connecting the latch with two-bit lines.
 The purpose of these transistors is to act as switches that can be opened or closed under the control of the word line, which is controlled by the address decoder.
 When the word line is at 0-level, the transistors are turned off and the latch remains its information.
-For example, the cell is at state 1 if the logic value at point A is 1 and at point B is 0.
+SRAM does not require refresh time.
+For example, the cell is at state 1 if the logic value at point A is 1 and at point, B is 0.
 This state is retained as long as the word line is not activated.

-For Write operation, the address provided to the decoder activates the word line to close both the switches.
-Then the bit value that to be written into the cell is provided through the sense/write circuit and the signals in bit lines are then stored in the cell.
+For the Write operation, the address provided to the decoder activates the word line to close both switches.
+Then the bit value that is to be written into the cell is provided through the sense/write circuit and the signals in bit lines are then stored in the cell.

-DRAM stores the binary information in the form of electric charges that applied to capacitors.
-The stored information on the capacitors tend to lose over a period of time and thus the capacitors must be periodically recharged to retain their usage.
+DRAM stores the binary information in the form of electric charges applied to capacitors.
+The stored information on the capacitors tends to lose over a period of time and thus the capacitors must be periodically recharged to retain their usage.
+DRAM requires refresh time.
 The main memory is generally made up of DRAM chips.